 It teamed with Accenture in 2010 in a seven-year arrangement to outsource portions of its health management operations as well as to move toward additional business outcomes, including helping to improve health outcomes, reduce medical costs, diversify products and services, and expand capacity.

-Brought extensive experience in the US health industry, an end-to-end approach to BPO, and the resources and skills of the Accenture Global Delivery Network.
+Brought extensive experience in the US health industry, an end-to-end approach to BPS, and the resources and skills of the Accenture Global Delivery Network

 Accenture helped the company to not only lower administrative costs, but to also move toward additional business outcomes—improved health program quality and outcomes, expansion of services, and improved consumer experience.
 Highlights include: